JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 !["NVIDIA Nsight Compute - Attaching to a session"](nsight_compute-attach.png)

-Note that this even works with remote systems, i.e., you can have NSight Compute connect over ssh to a remote system where you run Julia under `ncu`.
+Note that this even works with remote systems, i.e., you can have Nsight Compute connect over ssh to a remote system where you run Julia under `ncu`.

 Once you've successfully attached to a Julia process, you will see that the tool has stopped